Quarterly Financial Report - For the period ending June 30, 2017

 2.1 Statement of Authorities

-For the period ending June 30, 2016, the RCMP had $2,765.5 million in total authorities available for use, as reflected in Annex A: Statement of Authorities.
-This amount includes the Main Estimates, in-year statutory adjustments and $5.5 million related to the proceeds collected from the disposal of Crown assets, as displayed in Graph 1: Comparison of Total Budgetary Authorities below.
+For the period ending June 30, 2017, the RCMP had $2,889.5 million in total authorities available for use, as reflected in Annex A: Statement of Authorities.
+This amount includes the Main Estimates and $6.9 million related to the proceeds collected from the disposal of Crown assets, as displayed in Graph 1: Comparison of Total Budgetary Authorities below.

-Total authorities have increased by $78.9 million, when compared to the previous year, which includes a year-over-year increase of $67.2 million in Vote 1 – Operating expenditures, $14.6 million increase in Vote 10 – Grants and contribution and a $19.2 million increase in Budgetary statutory authorities.
-These increases are partially offset by a decrease of $22.1 million in Vote 5 – Capital expenditures.
-The overall increase is primarily related to the net increase of $129.3 million in the 2016-17 Main Estimates and a minor increase of $1M for in-year statutory adjustments when compared to last year.
-Part of this increase is offset by a decrease of $49.4 million due to the timing and content of Supplementary Estimates.
-The RCMP's 2015-16 Supplementary Estimates (A) was $49.4 million primarily related to a transfer for First Nations Community Policing Service, whereas in 2016-17 the RCMP did not have a Supplementary Estimates (A) submission.
-In addition, a decrease of $1.7 million is seen in Proceeds from Disposal of Crown Assets as the carry forward amount has decreased in 2016-17 when compared to 2015-16.
+Total authorities have increased by $124.0 million, when compared to the previous year, which includes a year-over-year increase of $52.5 million in Vote 1 – Operating expenditures, $80.7 million increase in Vote 5 – Capital expenditures and a $28.6 million increase in Vote 10 – Grants and contribution.
+These increases are partially offset by a decrease of $37.8 million in Budgetary statutory authorities.
+The overall increase is primarily related to the net increase of $123.2 million in the 2017-18 Main Estimates and an increase of $1.5 million in the proceeds collected from the disposal of Crown assets as the carry forward amount has increased in 2017-18 when compared to 2016-17.
+Part of this increase is offset by a minor decrease of $0.7 million related to the in-year statutory adjustments.

 |In-year Statutory Adjustments||$0||$1|